 By longstanding custom, on President’s Day (February 22) Navy ships on the Potomac passing George Washington’s tomb at Mount Vernon man the rail and salute our nation’s first President, who became Commander in Chief after he was General in Chief of the Army of the United States.

-Twelve other U.S. Presidents wore general’s silver stars on their military uniform.
+Eleven other U.S. Presidents wore general’s silver stars on their military uniform.
 Washington leads the list as General of the Armies of the United States, a title posthumously awarded by President Gerald R. Ford in 1976 as part of our Country’s bicentennial celebration.

 Washington’s successors, by rank seniority, who also served as general officers before gaining our Country’s highest elective office, were: